Hubert Sagnières: At the head of Essilor: strategy, performance and positions

 In 2013, he was named "second most performing CAC 40 CEO" by Challenges magazine.

-In March 2014, following the French government's announcement of a cap on eyeglass reimbursements, Hubert Sagnières expressed his concern regarding the consequences for Essilor's industrial footprint and competitiveness in France along with risks to hinder access to vision solutions for French people.
+In March 2014, following the French government's announcement of a cap on eyeglass reimbursements, Sagnières expressed his concern regarding the consequences for Essilor's industrial footprint and competitiveness in France along with risks to hinder access to vision solutions for French people.

 Societal engagement

-At the head of Essilor, Sagnières created a range of philanthropic entities and inclusive business programmes aimed at developing access to vision care all over the world and eliminate poor vision by 2050, in line with the Essilor Group's mission.
+At the head of Essilor, Sagnières created a range of philanthropic entities and inclusive business programmes aimed at developing access to vision care all over the world and eliminating poor vision by 2050, in line with the Essilor Group's mission.

 In 2007, he founded the Essilor Vision Foundation, based in Dallas, Texas.
 This foundation aims to improve the quality of eye examinations in schools, to provide care to children who can not afford them otherwise and to educate parents, teachers, and the general public about eye health.
-Hubert Sagnières remains a member of the board of the foundation.
+Sagnières remains a member of the board of the foundation.

-Through Essilor, Hubert Sagnières supports the Vision Impact Institute, launched in March 2013.
+Through Essilor, Sagnières supports the Vision Impact Institute, launched in March 2013.
 This Institute aims at collecting data about impaired vision and its socio-economic impact.
-Hubert Sagnières thus contributes to fostering synergies between the Vision Impact Institute, the Essilor Vision Foundation and Essilor International.
+Sagnières thus contributes to fostering synergies between the Vision Impact Institute, the Essilor Vision Foundation and Essilor International.

-In April 2013, Hubert Sagnières created a new position at Essilor : chief mission officer, and appointed Jayanth Bhuvaraghan to develop initiatives aimed at "improving lives by improving sight".
+In April 2013, Sagnières created a new position at Essilor, chief mission officer, and appointed Jayanth Bhuvaraghan to develop initiatives aimed at "improving lives by improving sight".

-In May 2013, Hubert Sagnières created the Corporate Social Responsibility committee within the board of directors at Essilor.
+In May 2013, Sagnières created the Corporate Social Responsibility committee as part of the board of directors at Essilor.

 In February 2015, he announced the launch of the "Vision For Life" programme at Essilor, administered by two non-profit organizations and committed to fund 30 million euros to associations in relation to visual health.
 In March 2018, Vision For Life was allocated an additional 19 million euros.

-He is also committed to the Eye Mitra programme and participates in its annual convention since its creation in 2013.
+He is committed to the Eye Mitra programme and participates in its annual convention since its creation in 2013.
 The Eye Mitra programme consists in training young primary vision care providers to bring visual healthcare to those living in remote areas of India.
 Over the years, the programme has been successfully expanded to other countries such as Bangladesh and Indonesia.